 - 1 tablespoon olive oil

-- 1/4 cup green onions
+- 1/4 cup scallions diced

-- 2 cups carrots (4-5 large carrots)
+- 2 cups carrots diced (about 4 to 5 large carrots)

-- 1/2 cup red lentils
+- 1/2 cup dried red lentils

-- 2 teaspoons curry powder
+- 2 teaspoons curry powder see note

-- 1 teaspoon fresh ginger, minced
+- 1 teaspoon fresh ginger minced

 - 3 cups veggie broth